Be prepared and stay safe

 Stay informed.
 Sign up for local weather alerts and warnings.
 The Emergency Alert System (EAS) and National Oceanic and Atmospheric Administration (NOAA) Weather Radio also provide emergency alerts.
 Consider purchasing a battery-operated NOAA Weather Radio.

 Winterize your home.
-Stay warm indoors, and take steps to save energy.
+Stay warm indoors, and take steps to withstand the elements.
 Make sure your furnace has been checked by a professional.
 Repair leaks in caulking and weather stripping around doors and windows.
 Cover drafty windows with drapes, insulating shades or even plastic.
 If you have a chimney, keep the damper closed when not in use.

 Prioritize safety.
 Install new batteries in carbon monoxide and smoke detectors and test them.
 Make sure you have working fire extinguishers on hand.

-Make a communications plan.
-Charge phones, laptops and tablets.
-Make sure you have the most recent family-contact information.
-Test your devices, contact phone numbers and email addresses.
+Make a family communication plan.
+Make sure you have the most recent family-contact information, and be sure to “test” your contact phone numbers and email addresses.
+FEMA provides a step-by-step guide to creating your family emergency communication plan.

 Secure important documents.
 Review your property insurance, and safeguard critical documents in a sealed waterproof container or strongbox.